 Key Information and Institute Background

 In April 2019, the Jewish Community Relations Council hosted a summit on combating antisemitism and hate where 153 organizations were represented.
 Overwhelmingly positive feedback from a wide spectrum of diverse and influential attendees clearly showed our community's leaders wanted deeper and more transformative opportunities to address extremism and strengthen civic engagement.
 Additionally, we learned where to focus next: invest in influencers and integrate education with action projects that exponentially multiply impact.
-The Cohen Family Leaders in Light Institute was born.
+Leaders in Light was born.

-• The goal of the practical application component is to leverage institute learnings in order to strengthen and enhance the existing work of each participant.
-Because each participant’s work and role in community is different, it’s hard to be prescriptive about exactly what each individual application project could look like.
-In order to identify the opportunities where learning meets individualized community need, each Institute participant will work alongside JCRC staff to process learning, identify opportunities for practical application, develop a practical application plan, and execute it.
+• The goal of the practical application component is to apply institute learnings in order to strengthen and enhance the existing work of each participant.
+Because each participant's work and role in community is different, it's hard to be prescriptive about exactly what each individual application project could look like.
+In order to identify the opportunities where learning meets individualized community need, each Institute participant will work alongside Jewish Community Relations Council (JCRC) staff to process learning, identify opportunities for practical application, develop a practical application plan, and execute it.

-• An ideal Cohen Family Leaders in Light Institute cohort would be reflective of the diversity of the Greater Cincinnati area, and would include connected influencers in the business, religious, civic, arts, education, law enforcement, and nonprofit sectors, who have the credibility and reach to educate and inspire change within their own personal and professional networks.
+• An ideal Leaders in Light cohort would be reflective of the diversity of the Greater Cincinnati area, and would include connected influencers in the business, religious, civic, arts, education, law enforcement, and nonprofit sectors, who have the credibility and reach to educate and inspire change within their own personal and professional networks.
 These influencers will be force multipliers for the work of combating antisemitism and other forms of extremism and stronger stewards of our democratic tradition and civil society.
 They will be bold and action-oriented, purposeful and persuasive, with the power to bring people together.
-They will be transformative, authentic, and thoughtful—and always leading and driving for lasting change.
+They will be transformative, authentic, and thoughtful, always leading and driving for lasting change.

 ACCOMPLISHMENTS